-HSB is a Swedish housing cooperative founded in 1923 that organizes 554 000 members.
-The building in the Chalmers Technical University campus at Johanneberg Science Park was completed in June 2016.
-The first students moved in in September the same year.
-Knowledge is now being created around their daily living and working, forming the basis for innovative solutions supporting a greener lifestyle.
+HSB is a Swedish housing cooperative with around 560,000 members.
+The building at Johanneberg Science Park on Chalmers Technical University campus was completed in 2016 and the first students moved in that year.
+Knowledge is gathered and research conducted around their day-to-day lives and work, with the aim of developing innovative solutions that support a greener lifestyle.

-The R&D concept behind the living lab is not new, but the HSB Living Lab is still cutting edge in many aspects.
-The size of the lab in terms of the number of residents and the high living standard makes the HSB living lab one of the most ambitious efforts.
-This type of large living lab is believed to fit well in Sweden, due to the high level of trust between the citizens in the Swedish society.
-The project has already gained interest from foreign researchers and actors.
-At HSB living lab, cleantech startups are given the possibility to develop and test smart solutions that prevent wear and tear and saves energy.
+HSB Living Lab’s R&D concept is not new, but it is still cutting edge in many respects.
+The number of residents and the high living standards make the lab one of the most ambitious of its kind.
+This type of large ‘living lab’ works well in Sweden, due to the high level of trust between citizens.
+The project has already gained interest from foreign researchers and organisations.
+For instance, it has enabled cleantech start-ups to develop and test smart solutions that prevent wear and tear and save energy.

 The purpose of the lab is to offer an arena in which all participants can easily trial new concepts in a real environment, testing, analysing and innovating new materials, technologies and conduct behavioural studies to find solutions that can boost sustainability.
 For example, 2,000 sensors are installed in the labs and apartments to measure everything from energy flows and material function to social behaviour.
 The residents also answer various surveys.